openlilylib/snippets/README.md

 I suggest to put all pieces of useful lily code here, just to make sure they won't get lost.

-At some point in the future we may develop a nice web frontend for this repository, but for now it is just good to know there is a place for useful LilyPond code.
+At some point in the future we may develop a nice web frontend for this repository.

 Contributing